SPI Bus

 Transmitting

-A transmissions starts with the master raising the chip select signal of a slave using the raiseChipSelect function of the interface.
-This may be done by the SPI Controller or through any other means such as an IO pin model which raises and lowers the chip select signal.
-Using the transfer function of the bus allows the master to initiate the transfer of data to the currently selected slave.
-The contents of the temu_SpiTransaction being transferred allow for the modeling of various SPI transmission setups.
+A transmissions starts with raising the chip select signal of a slave using the raiseChipSelect function of the interface.
+This may be done by the SPI Controller used as the bus master or through any other means such as an IO pin model which raises and lowers the chip select signal.
+Using the transfer function of the bus allows the master to initiate the transfer of data with the currently selected slave.

 Unresolved include directive in modules/buses/pages/spi.adoc - include::partial$auto-BusModels-meta-SPIBus2.adoc[]